Authorization for the Use of Military Force Against the Government of Syria to Respond to Use of Chemical Weapons

-The Authorization for the Use of Military Force Against the Government of Syria to Respond to Use of Chemical Weapons is a United States Senate Joint Resolution that would have authorized President Barack Obama to use the American military to intervene in the ongoing Syrian Civil War.
+The Authorization for the Use of Military Force Against the Government of Syria to Respond to Use of Chemical Weapons was a United States Senate Joint Resolution that would have authorized President Barack Obama to use the American military to intervene in the ongoing Syrian Civil War.
 The bill was filed by Senate Majority Leader Harry Reid on September 6, 2013 in a specially scheduled pro forma Senate session that took place during the last week of the August recess.
 The bill would have authorized only 60 days of military action, with the possibility of a one-time extension of 30 days.
 The bill would have specifically prohibited the use of ground troops.
 However, this bill never received a floor vote in either the House or Senate.

 Background

 Syrian civil war

 The Syrian civil war, also known as Syrian uprising or Syrian crisis (الأزمة السورية), is an ongoing armed conflict in Syria between forces loyal to the Ba'ath government and those seeking to oust it.
 The conflict began on 15 March 2011, with popular demonstrations that grew nationwide by April 2011.
 These demonstrations were part of the wider regional protest movement occurring in a number of Arab countries referred to as the Arab Spring.
 Protesters demanded the resignation of President Bashar al-Assad, whose family has held the presidency in Syria since 1971, as well as the end of Ba'ath Party rule, which began in 1963.

 In April 2011, the Syrian Army was deployed to quell the uprising, and soldiers fired on demonstrators across the country.
 After months of military sieges, the protests evolved into an armed rebellion.
 Opposition forces, mainly composed of defected soldiers and civilian volunteers, resisted without central leadership.
 The conflict is asymmetrical, with clashes taking place in many towns and cities across the country.
 Late 2011 marked growing influence of the Islamist group al-Nusra Front within the opposition forces, and in 2013 Hezbollah entered the war in support of the Syrian army.
 The Syrian government is further upheld by military support from Russia and Iran, while Qatar and Saudi Arabia transfer weapons to the rebels.
 By July 2013, the Syrian government controlled approximately 30–40 percent of the country's territory and 60 percent of the Syrian population.
 The conflict gradually took a more sectarian nature between Sunnis and Shia Alawites when the Syrian government began establishing Alawite militias to substitute for defected soldiers.
 A late 2012 UN report described the conflict as "overtly sectarian in nature", though both opposition and government forces deny that sectarianism plays any key role in the conflict.

 In June 2013, the death toll surpassed 100,000 according to the United Nations.
 Tens of thousands of protesters have been imprisoned and there are reports of widespread torture and terror in state prisons.
 International organizations have accused both government and opposition forces of severe human rights violations.
 UN inspections and probes in Syria have determined that the Syrian government's abuses are highest in frequency and largest in scale.